tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

                 "please provide a correct amount in USD to convert.", )

-    # A True result is returned if age or amount are valid
+    # A True results is returned if age or amount are valid
     return build_validation_result(True, None, None)
 ```